“I cannot endure to waste anything so precious as autumnal sunshine by staying in the house."

 Last but not least, the Whitney Wilderness Area provides some great hiking.
 At Lake Lila, the trail up 2,170 foot Mount Frederica — named for William Seward Webb's daughter — may be accessed by paddling to the trailhead, or hiking a private access road.
 This mountain, and indeed, the entire lake, used to be private property, but the Webb family donated it to the state, making it possible for everyone to enjoy.

 From Little Tupper Lake, several trails lead along the shore of the lake and beyond into the wilderness to remote ponds.
 Many of the trails are former logging roads, making them appealing for walkers of many ages and abilities.
 Go all the way — the longest trail here, Lilypad Pond Trail, is 8.2 miles one way — or simply a short distance.
 Either way, you'll enjoy the scent of pine trees and the vibrant colors of changing leaves.
 Thanks to the trail connections, you can choose your own adventure and make your hike a unique one.

 There are more than 70 designated backcountry camping sites in the area, most of them accessible by canoe or kayak only, some only on foot.
 There is also a lean-to on the west shore of Lake Lila, near the trail up Mount Frederica.
 Fall colors, a cozy sleeping bag, and waking up with the birds: What could be better?

 Whether you're on foot, in the car, or on the water, the William C. Whitney Wilderness Area is an ideal spot to enjoy the peacefulness of nature surrounded by the colors of fall.
 Watch for wildlife, including the iconic loon and moose.
-In nearby Tupper Lake, find fun events, good eats, and shopping.
+In nearby Tupper Lake, find good eats, shopping and a place to rest your head.
 Your special fall vacation in the wilderness awaits.